What are myostatin inhibitors?

 What should you do if you have a bad reaction to a myostatin inhibitor supplement?

-If you are participant in a clinical trial of a myostatin inhibitor and you are having a bad reaction, contact the clinical trial coordinator.
+If you are a participant in a clinical trial of a myostatin inhibitor and you are having a bad reaction, contact the clinical trial coordinator.
 If the adverse reaction is due to a myostatin inhibitor you purchased online, seek medical advice from a health care professional.

 :format(webp))